Cliffoney: Cliffoney Hall

 The village community hall dates to 1824.
 The building came into the possession community in 1915 due to the work of Father Michael O'Flanagan.
 The building became the Cliffoney Sinn Féin club and was used for drilling by the Cliffoney Volunteers.
 The hall was burned at the end of October 1920 during the reprisals for the Moneygold ambush.
 It was later rebuilt and renamed the more neutral Cliffoney Parochial Hall.

-The hall was renovated in 2016 with the addition of a new kitchen and restrooms.
-The hall is used for many community activities and fundraisers.
-Bingo is held every Saturday evening.
-The building hosts active age sessions, social dancing and dance classes, Irish dancing, guitar and martial arts classes.
+The hall was renovated in 2016 and is used for community activities and fundraisers.

 Cliffoney Country Market takes place in the village hall twice each month.
 The mural on the gable of O'Donnell's Bar was painted in 2015.

-Cliffoney Garda station
+Garda station

-Cliffoney Garda station was closed in early February 2013.
+Cliffoney's Garda station was closed in early February 2013.
 Since then, Cliffoney and the surrounding areas have been served by Grange Garda Station.
 The station was handed over to the Cliffoney Development Group by Minister Brian Hayes in July 2014, with plans for the building to be used as a men's shed or tourist office.
 In 2024 a men's shed was opened on the site of the abandoned Garda station.